 This will allow you to compare the methods of 2 professional artists on the same brief helping you find your own style whilst learning all the tips and tricks from these 2 masterclass artists!

-Most of you have heard of Loopydave, a one of a kind illustrator hailing from Australia.
+Most of you have heard of Loopydave, a one-of-a-kind illustrator hailing from Australia.
 Now, he’s your instructor.
-Meet Loopydave where he will be exploring designing & drawing animals and the process in creating one digital painting from start to finish.
+Meet Loopydave where he will be exploring designing & drawing animals and the process of creating one digital painting from start to finish.

 In part 2 of Creature Design Loopydave will walk you through the idea and sketching process.
 Watch how he in a structured way develops to an illustration that will be followed through in subsequential videos.